 Open Parking on Danforth Campus

-Parking and Transportation Services has moved to “open park” operations and will continue such operations through July 31, 2020.
-This change is effective immediately.
+Parking and Transportation Services has moved to “open park” operations and will continue such operations through August 24, 2020.
 During this timeframe, parking in yellow permit or visitor designated spaces is allowed without permit/payment.

 Spring Break Storage